 In another medium bowl, blend your dry ingredients (flour through salt) and set aside.

-In a mixer bowl, add the 4 ounces of room temperature butter.
-Mix on medium for 2 minutes to lighten.
+In a stand mixer bowl, add the 4 ounces of room temperature butter.
+Mix on medium for 2 minutes until light and fluffy.
 Slowly add the sugar and mix for another minute.
+Alternatively, you can use a hand mixer.

 Add the eggs, one at a time, blending well after each addition.

 Turn the mixer to low and slowly add about a third of the dry ingredients.
 Before fully incorporated, add half the buttermilk mixture.
 Again, just before the mixture is completely blended, add another third of the flour mixture.
 Alternating like this, add the last half of the buttermilk, then the last third of the flour mixture.
-Keeping the mixer on low, combine thoroughly, only a few seconds.
+Keeping the mixer on low, combine thoroughly, but be careful to not over-mix.

-Bake the cake for about 50 minutes.
+Bake the cake in the preheated oven for about 50 minutes.
 Begin checking the cake at 45 minutes, in case your oven bakes on the hotter side.
-Keep checking every 4 to 5 minutes until done.
-Once a toothpick inserted in the center comes out mostly clean, pull from the oven (remove the baking strips if using) and allow to cool for 20 minutes.
+Keep checking every 4 to 5 minutes until a toothpick inserted in the center comes out mostly clean.
+Pull from the oven (remove the baking strips if using) and allow to cool for 20 minutes.

 Here’s the magic….
 Place your cake plate/stand on top of the warm cake and flip over so that cake comes out onto the cake plate/stand with the gorgeous apples on top and the syrupy, brown sugar oozing down the sides.
 It’s best to allow the cake to cool slightly, but you can (and I sure have!) eat a slice while still warm.
 It’s also good at room temperature.
 This cake is so lovely and aromatic!